bropenguin847/Python-Learning/README.md

 Such as example1&2 are combination of example1 and example2 in Chapter 4.

 In Chapter 8, the folder 'Signals' is for Signals and System course.
 It's an assignment, the code is an alternative to plotting graphs using MatLab.
 However, a MatLab version of the code is also available.
+There is also another folder called Class Activity which includes solutions from Asynchronous Class Activity questions.

 Chapter 7 (Debugging) and Chapter 12 (OOP) is not included in this repo, but I will try to find the notes for both of those chapter.